fjfish/werds/README.md

 ## Design considerations

 At the moment this gem loads the entire dictionary into memory so that it can be interrogated over and over again without having to keep re-reading the file.
 This is quite a large file, however.
 Future iterations of this gem will probably have scripts to load the contents of the file into a database and fire the regular expressions at that database.
-For the first iteration of this gem, solving simple puzzles from the command line, it is deemed adequate.
+For the first iteration of this gem, solving simple puzzles from the console, it is deemed adequate.

 ## Contributing